qrlik/Aura/learning_notes.md

 ## lesson 88.
 Attribute Info Data Asset
 UDataAsset - asset that stores data related to a particular system in an instance of its class\

+## lesson 90.
+Aura Ability System Blueprint Library
+UBlueprintFunctionLibrary\
+BlueprintPure - not affect the owning object in any way and can be executed in a Blueprint or Level Blueprint graph.\
+*Do not cache* their results, therefore should be cautious when doing any non-trivial amount of work\
+UGameplayStatics::GetPlayerController\
+*Note* - looks better to make singleton like WidgetsDataSystem where store all WidgetDataController\